 How to Display Fake Flowers Without Looking Tacky

 I had never seen fake flowers that didn't look fake until I saw these ideas from DIY bloggers.
-These ladies have taken the lowly plastic flower and transformed it into art.
+These ladies have taken the lowly artificial flower and transformed it into art.
 What's more, they've done it on the cheap.

 Get creative with shapes: The brilliant blog How to Nest for Less posted this awesome tip on Hometalk.com.
 Her flower kissing balls could be made in a variety of shapes, although the ball shape looks particularly fancy.
 Once again, this project starts with Styrofoam (this time, in a ball shape) and plastic flowers.
-Trim the flowers to so that the stems are about three inches long.
-Stick the flowers into the foam balls so that all of the foam is covered.
+Trim the flowers so that the stems are about three inches long.
+Stick them into the foam balls so that all the foam is covered.
 That's it!
 They look fantastic displayed on thick pillar candlesticks.

-Mix colors and textures: Wedding Chicks, a lovely and useful DIY wedding blog, posted a truly wonderful tutorial on how to make a DIY fake flower wedding bouquet.
-What stands out about their tutorial is how natural the end-product looks, on account of the variety of high-quality fake flowers that they used.
+Mix colors and textures: Wedding Chicks, a lovely and useful DIY wedding blog, posted a truly wonderful tutorial on how to make a fake flower wedding bouquet.
+What stands out about their tutorial is how natural the end product looks, on account of the variety of high-quality fake flowers that they used.
 The Wedding Chicks mixed textures, too, like faux Lamb's Ear and faux succulents.
 Their arrangement looks fab as a bouquet, and would also look lovely in a vase.

 Make fake flowers out of unexpected materials: Fake flowers can be made from plastic spoons, pine cones, dryer sheets, fabric, china plates, and even coffee filters.
 You can display them in vases, glue them to wreaths, or apply some of the design ideas that I mentioned.